 Finally, drill pilot holes for your screws / toggle bolts.
 Note that the pilot hole for a toggle bolt must be large enough for the wings to fit through.
 Here are detailed instructions on how to use toggle bolts.

 Screw uprights into the wall.
 Double check that they are perfectly level, as it is easy to get a little bit off with such a long piece.
 You can always back out your screws and nudge them over just a little.

 Step 5: Install Brackets and Shelves

 The easiest step of all!
 Now that the track shelving uprights are installed, all you need to do is hook on the brackets and place the shelves on top.
 You can easily adjust the shelf height whenever you would like!

 You don’t need to attach the shelves to the brackets as gravity with hold them in place.

 Wire Pantry Shelves vs Track Shelving

 Here is a before and after of our pantry!
-I am planning to completely revamp our food storage and will share a full reveal soon, but it already looks so much better with the track shelving.
-We have more storage with five shelves vs. four, and my kids can reach two shelves instead of just one!
+I am planning to completely revamp our food storage and will share a full reveal soon (Update: DIY Pantry Makeover), but it already looks so much better with the track shelving.
+We have more storage with five shelves instead of four, and my kids can reach two shelves instead of just one!